jrandj/redhat/README.md

 1. Configure systems to mount file systems at boot by universally unique ID (UUID) or label

     * The */etc/fstab* file is a system configuration file that lists all available disks, disk partitions and their options.
 Each file system is described on a separate line.
 The */etc/fstab* file is used by the *mount* command, which reads the file to determine which options should be used when mounting the specific device.
-A file system can be added to this file so that it is mounted on boot.
+A file system can be added to this file so that it is mounted on boot automatically.

     * The *e2label* command can be used to change the label on ext file systems.
 This can then be used instead of the UUID.